jackpeck/magic-stubs/readme.md

 ## Usage

 Add `# coding: magic_stubs` to the top of your python file.
 Then execute as normal.
+Magic Stubs will automatically fill in your function definitions where needed.

 hello_world.py:
 ```python